ministryofjustice/justice-gov-uk/.github/README.md

 During the `make` process, the Dory proxy will attempt to install.
 You will be guided though an installation, if needed.

+> [!IMPORTANT]
+> You will be prompted for the Relevanssi Premium API key, this is necessary for the composer install step.
+> Before continuing, edit the .env file at the root of the project.
+> Update the line `RELEVANSSI_API_KEY=api_key_placeholder` with the actual API key.

 ### Services

 You will have five services running with different access points.
 They are: